This post may contain affiliate links. Please read my disclosure policy.

 - Brush the tops of the biscuits with milk and sprinkle with coarse sugar if desired.

-- Bake in the preheated 425 degree oven for 20-25 minutes or until golden brown.
+- Bake in the preheated 425°F oven for 23-30 minutes or until golden brown.

 - Remove and allow the biscuits to cool while preparing the sauce.

-- To make the sauce, combine 1 cup of the remaining blueberries, ⅓ cup of sugar and 2 tablespoons water in a medium saucepan.
+- Combine 1 cup of the remaining blueberries, ⅓ cup of sugar and 2 tablespoons water in a medium saucepan.
 Bring to a boil and simmer until the blueberries pop and the sauce thickens.
 Remove from the heat and stir in the remaining 1 cup of blueberries and the lemon juice.

 - Serve the warm sauce over the blueberry biscuits.